-As your family and neighbors become more adept at identifying species that appear regularly in your neighborhood, work together to create a field guide that can help others around you identify the organisms they might see. iNaturalist offers a 'guide' option on their website that can help you autopopulate an online guide based on your observations, but these will use stock photography.
+As your Scouts become more adept at identifying species that appear regularly in your immediate vicinity, work together to create a field guide that can help others around you identify what organisms they might see. iNaturalist offers a 'guide' option on their website that can help you autopopulate an online guide based on your observations, but these will use stock photography.
+If you'd like to use your own Scouts' photos instead, consider letting them decide how to lay out the pages and create it in-house.